Are you looking for a German Shepherd rescue in Alabama?

 3. Reduce the pet population

-Puppies are always in high demand, and unfortunately, pet shops and puppy farms engage in mass breeding to profit from this.
+Puppies are always in high demand; unfortunately, pet shops and puppy farms mass-breed them to profit from this.

 Adopting an older German Shepherd can help reduce the unethical and illegal breeding of puppies for profit and prevent the vicious circle of pet overpopulation, which results in thousands of dogs being euthanized each month.